 $ anchore-cli registry list Registry User docker.io anchore quay.io anchore registry.example.com johndoe 192.168.1.200:5000 janedoe

 Here we can see that 4 registries have been defined.
-If no registry was defined then the Anchore Engine would attempt to pull images without authentication but a registry is defined then all pulls for images from that registry will use the specified username and password.
+If no registry was defined Anchore Enterprise would attempt to pull images without authentication but a registry is defined then all pulls for images from that registry will use the specified username and password.